Find Trade Colleges

 Basic Certificates in Boilermaking/Boilermaker

 There are 2 colleges and univerities across the nation that offer a basic certificate in boilermaking.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 13% were students from an underrepresented racial-ethnic group.
+This degree is more popular with male students, and about 100% of recent graduates were from an underrepresented racial-ethnic group.

 Education Levels of Boilermaking Majors

-In 2020-2021, 8 basic certificates were awarded to boilermaking majors.
+In 2021-2022, 1 earned their basic certificate in boilermaking.
 This earns it the #237 spot on the list of the most popular basic certificate programs in the nation.

 The following table shows the number of diplomas awarded in boilermaking at each degree level.